What is a premature baby?

-Find out more about the signs of labour and what happens.
+Find out more about the signs of labour.

-What should I do if I experience the signs of premature labour?
+What should I do if I experience signs of premature labour?

 How is a premature labour managed?

 When you are in labour, you may be given medicines to stop the contractions for a while.
 This allows you to be transferred to another hospital if necessary.
 You may also receive injections of corticosteroids 12 to 24 hours before the birth.
-Steroids will reduce the risk of the baby suffering from the complications of being born very early (particularly breathing difficulties and bleeding).
+Steroids will reduce your baby’s risk of some of the complications of being born very early (for example, breathing difficulties).

 Premature babies can be born very quickly.
 They will usually be born through the vagina.
-However, in some cases the doctor may decide it is safest to deliver the baby via caesarean.
+However, in some cases the doctor may decide it is safest for you to give birth to your baby by caesarean section.
 Your doctor will discuss this decision with you.